-I keep being asked “I’ve been declined a credit card, what are my rights”.
+I keep being asked “I’ve been declined a credit card, what are my rights?”.
 Firstly, it is a well-known fact that roughly one third of the population is turned down for a credit card each year.
-So, if you’ve had an application denied you’re not alone.
+So, if you’ve had an application denied, you’re not alone.
 Here’s the key points you need to know:

 Can I make a legal challenge?

-Generally no. The reason fort this is that you are not ‘entitled’ to a credit card as of right and the card providers have no obligation to provide you with one.
-In fact, these days these is a strict onus on the card providers to be far more strict with their application criteria so that they limit the risk of providing credit to consumers who cannot afford it.
+Generally no. The reason for this is that you are not ‘entitled’ to a credit card as of right and the card providers have no obligation to provide you with one.
+In fact, these days these is a strict onus on the card providers to be far more responsible with their application criteria so that they limit the risk of providing credit to consumers who cannot afford it.

 What can I do?

 There are many ways to improve your chances of a successful application.
-However, the first port of call is to find out why you have refused so that you can deal with the issue for the future.
+However, the first port of call is to find out why you have been refused so that you can deal with the issue for the future.